dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 ![Jekyll subscribe form](/images/jekyll-subscribe-form.jpg)
 {: .right}

 Now create a form in Jekyll with only email input in it and change the action according to SimpleForm documentations.
-You can create it in a separate page so that users will go to that page and subscribe or you can create it in the default layout so that the form is available on all pages.
+You can create it on a separate page so that users will go to that page and subscribe or you can create it in the default layout so that the form is available on all pages.

 {% highlight html %}
 <form action="https://getsimpleform.com/messages?form_api_token=c7b404f97b2e45f982ffed4995bf42af" method="post">